-- (1) Durban location opened in December 2009. - (2) Johannesburg location opened in June 2010. - (3) CapeTown location opened in June 2011. - (4) Emperors Palace location opened mid-February 2012.
+- (1) Durban location opened in December 2009.
+(2) Johannesburg location opened in June 2010.
+(3) CapeTown location opened in June 2011.
+(4) Emperors Palace location opened mid-February 2012.

-We expect net income for the four stores for the remainder of 2012 to be approximately \$50,000-\$100,000 per quarter.
+We expect net income for the four stores to continue to improve for the remainder of 2012.
 The Emperor's Palace location was our first location opened since we took over operational control, and we expect this location to continue and at its current pace.